masterminds-kenya/social_network/checklist-06.md

 2020-06-06 22:12:14
 <!-- Ctrl-Shift-I to generate timestamp -->

+### Login & Authentication Features

+- [x] Faster Onboarding: Remove user account metrics collection from onboarding process.
+  - [x] Removed from onboarding function.
+  - [x] Confirm there is a manual button for all API calls removed from onboarding.
+- [ ] Updates for deprecated manage_pages permission.
+  - [ ] Lookup permissions of all current users to see if they have `manage_pages` or replaced permissions.
+  - [ ] Confirm `pages_read_engagement` works where we previously needed `manage_pages`.
+    - [c] To see accounts (pages this user has a role on), our `pages_show_list` permission is sufficient.
+    - [c] We can still find the `instagram_business_account` as previously worked for onboarding.
+    - [ ] See if we need to find `connected_instagram_account` as described in [Page](https://developers.facebook.com/docs/graph-api/reference/page/).
+    - [ ] ?Do we need to consider [assigned_pages](https://developers.facebook.com/docs/graph-api/reference/user/assigned_pages/)?
+    - [ ] Does our app need the Feature: [Page Public Content Access](https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS).
+    - [ ] We can still subscribe to the page (if confirmed it is needed).
+    - [ ] Confirm we can still subscribe to a users `story_metrics`.
+    - [ ] Check other places we depended on `manage_pages`.
+    - [ ] ?
+Needed?: Determine processes for old user accounts updating their permissions.
+- [?]
+Fix brand select an IG account.
+- [s] Update User name method.
+  - [x] Old: temporary name if we do not have one while we are waiting for their IG account selection.
+  - [s] ?
+Use their email address from facebook ?
+  - [s] ?
+Other plan ?
+- [c] Fix: The 'add admin' from admin list does not work because it should redirect.
+- [s] Allow admin to create a user w/o a password.
+  - [s] Require the user to set password on first login.
+- [?] ?Confirm Google login for Worksheet access?
+- [s] Auth management features:
+  - [s] Change password.
+  - [s] Recover account (via email).

 ### Collect data only if needed for an active Campaign

 - [ ] Story Metrics only subscribed for users currently in an active Campaign.